 All aspiring candidates who wish to appear for the examination are advised to check the official website of NTA NEET, as well as Vedantu’s website regularly to keep a track of the latest information and announcements related to the NEET 2023 examination.

 To apply for the examination, candidates must first ensure that they meet the following NEET eligibility requirements:

 Nationality: Indians, NRIs, OCIs, PIOs, and foreign nationals are eligible to apply.

-Age: Candidates must be at least 17 years old as of December 31, 2021.
-The maximum age will be 25 years.
+Age: Candidates must be born on or before 31 December 2006.
+They should be at least 17 years old as of December 31, 2023.
+There is no upper age limit.